a-rashid-saaka/google-workspace/README.md

 II.
 Click on the "Consultants" OU (left side of the page).

 III.
-Set 'Session control' to 8 hrs.
+Set "Session control" to 8 hrs.

 IV.
 Click "OVERRIDE."
 This will override the top-level organization's setting of 14 days.